-This manual requires review and revisions on a regular basis as the needs of OMHMHA and its members evolve.
+This manual requires review and revisions on a regular basis as the needs of the Association and its members evolve.
 Any section of this manual can be revised, edited or deleted at the Annual General Meeting (AGM) or any General or Executive/Board meeting by a simple majority vote of the Officers of the Association.
-Proposed changes must be provided prior to the vote in writing with proposed new or revised wording included.
+Proposed changes must be provided prior to the vote and must be in writing with proposed new or revised working included.
 Any significant changes to this manual will be communicated to the membership by the OMHMHA website, and/or via the AGM.